atom and molecule

 What is matter?

 Matter is anything that has mass and occupies space.
 That means everything around us — mountains, buildings, cars, rocks, sand, and even powder — is made of matter.
-Matter is the stuff we can touch and feel.
-Whether it’s something huge like a mountain or tiny like a grain of sand, it all counts because it takes up space and has mass and therefore weight.
+Matter is the "stuff" we can touch and feel.
+Mass is the amount (quantity) of "stuff" (matter).
+Whether it’s something huge like a mountain or tiny like a grain of sand, it all counts because it takes up space.

 Going deeper: